Microsoft/azure-docs.pt-pt/articles/machine-learning/how-to-enable-virtual-network.md

 > - UI para aprendizagem automática de máquinas
 > - UI para rotulagem de dados
 > - UI para conjuntos de dados
+> - Notebooks
 >
->  Se tentar, receberá um erro ao visualizar dados de uma conta de armazenamento dentro de uma rede virtual semelhante a:`__Error: Unable to profile this dataset.
+> Se tentar, receberá uma mensagem semelhante ao seguinte erro:`__Error: Unable to profile this dataset.
 This might be because your data is stored behind a virtual network or your data does not support profile.__`

 ## <a name="what-is-a-vnet"></a>O que é um VNET?